Fei Dongbin

-Fei Dongbin (费东斌; born August 1970) is a Chinese politician who is the current director of the National Railway Administration, in office since September 2022.
+Fei Dongbin (费东斌; born August 1970) is a Chinese politician who was the director of the National Railway Administration, in office since September 2022 to June 2025.
+He has been under disciplinary and supervisory investigation for possible corruption since June 2025.

 He is a representative of the 20th National Congress of the Chinese Communist Party.
 He was a delegate to the 12th and 13th National People's Congress.

 Early life and education

 Fei was born in Jinzhou, Liaoning, in August 1970.
 In 1987, he entered Changsha Railway College (now Central South University), majoring in railroad transportation.
 He joined the Chinese Communist Party (CCP) in March 1996.

-Career in railway system
+Career in railway system (1991-2016)

 After graduating in 1991, he was assigned to Shenyang Railway Bureau, where he eventually served as chief engineer and deputy director in 2006.
 In May 2007, he was appointed executive deputy general manager of the Qinghai-Tibet Railway Company (now China Railway Qingzang Group), but having held the position for only one year.
 He served in the Transportation Bureau of the Ministry of Railways for four months in 2008 and soon was chosen as executive deputy director of the Beijing Railway Bureau in October 2008.
 In April 2009, Fei was appointed executive deputy director of the Jinan Railway Bureau, he remained in that position until January 2013, when he was transferred to Inner Mongolia and appointed director of the Hohhot Railway Bureau.